Macdonald Smith: Western Open; North and South Open; Los Angeles Open; Canadian Open

 Smith won the Western Open three times, in 1912, 1925, and 1933, when it was a prestigious tournament rivaling the majors in stature.
 He won the 1925 North and South Open, which during this era was considered a major by many.
 His four wins in the Los Angeles Open, another top event which featured strong fields, were also significant, as was his title in the 1926 Canadian Open, a national championship.
 Smith had a near decade-long dry spell, between 1915 and 1923, without winning a tournament.

 Smith's full-swing technique was much admired as one of the best of the hickory shaft era.
 Bing Crosby, himself an excellent player who followed golf closely, said that Smith's swing was better than any he had ever seen.
 Ben Hogan studied Smith's swing intently to improve his own.
 Smith employed a strong grip, with both hands turned more to the right on the club, which produced a draw on the majority of his full shots.
 Another admirer of Smith's full-swing technique was teacher Harvey Penick.
 Penick wrote "The prettiest swing I ever saw belonged to Macdonald Smith.
 His swing was full and flowing and graceful."
 Smith also won several Tour events after the introduction of steel shafts for golf clubs in the late 1920s.

-Smith had a 25-season span between his first (1912) and last (1936) PGA Tour wins, and only four players have longer spans: Sam Snead, Phil Mickelson, Raymond Floyd, and Davis Love III; all four of those players are in the World Golf Hall of Fame.

-Later life

 Smith became the resident golf professional at Oakmont Country Club in Glendale, California, from 1934 to 1949.
 He won a PGA Tour event, the Oakmont Open, there in 1935.
 He continued to play a few PGA Tour events per season into the early 1940s.
 He was playing with Babe Didrikson at Oakmont when she scored her first hole in one in 1936.
-Smith was inducted into the PGA Hall of Fame in 1954.